blue-stone-j/blue-stone-j.github.io/_posts/computer/2022-11-25-computer-network.md

 systemctl enable wg-quick@wg0
 ```

 If you get this `ping: sendmsg: Required key not available`, you should check your configuration for your server and client.
 If you have double checked and everything is in his position, try to use another terminal software on your client.
 I used `SecureCRT` first.
-It close any proxy defaultly.
+It close any proxy by default.
 I changed to default terminal and try again, it worked.
 Then I returned to SecureCRT, WireGuard worked normally.

 # domain and IP